tungol/mslit/README.md

 ===================

-This is software designed to streamline the process of reduction of multiple split spectroscopic images.
+This is software designed to streamline the process of reduction of multiple slit spectroscopic images.
 The images are of the type described in _Multi-slits at Kitt Peak: A Manual for Designing and Using Entrance Masks for Low/Moderate-Resolution Spectroscopy_ by De Veny et al., published 1996 by Kitt Peak National Observatory.